capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

 ## Introduction

-This is a step-by-step tutorial on how to integrate Wallet Connect to your dApp, to connect all dApps powered by **Ternoa** ecosystem to **Ternoa Wallet**.
+This is a step-by-step tutorial on how to integrate and connect all Dapps powered by the **Ternoa** ecosystem to the **Ternoa Wallet**.

+#### Pre-requisites:

-Pre-requist: In this tutorial, we assume that you are familiar with es6.
-We will also use next.js with React.js, but no experience in the latter 2 is required.
+We assume you're familiar with `es6`.

+We'll also use `next.js` with `React.js` but no particular experience in these two is required.

 ### Project setup

 Let's get started with creating the project and installing the necessary dependecies.

-Open a terminal window and run this command to create your NextJS project
+Open a terminal window and run this command to create your Next.js project :

 ```
 npx create-next-app@latest dapp-example && cd dapp-example
 ```
 In the package.json file of your recently created project, copy and past the following.
-This will make sure that we always use the same version of WalletConnect.
+This will make sure that we always use the same version of `WalletConnect` :

 ```
 "overrides": {
     "@walletconnect/sign-client": "2.0.0-beta.100",